 During intercourse, you should not feel pain.
 During orgasm, your uterus will contract.
 If you have any contractions that are painful or regular, contact your doctor.
-Also, discontinue intercourse and call your doctor immediately if you have heavy vaginal bleeding or if your water breaks (nothing should enter the vagina after your water breaks).
+Also, discontinue intercourse and call your doctor immediately if you have heavy vaginal bleeding (light spotting is normal) or if your water breaks (nothing should enter the vagina after your water breaks).

 Talking to your partner about how you are feeling about sex and any concerns you have will help you stay comfortable.
 Also, encourage your partner to communicate with you, especially if you notice changes in your partner's responsiveness.
 Communicating can help you both better understand your feelings and desires.

 It is common for your sexual desires to be different now that you are pregnant.
 Changing hormones cause some women to experience an increased sex drive during pregnancy, while others may not be as interested in sex as they were before they became pregnant.

 During the first trimester, some women commonly lose interest in sex because they are tired and uncomfortable, while other women's sexual desires stay the same.